-The port city of Halifax is in the heart of Nova Scotia.
+With connections to more than 150 global economies, Halifax pulses with culture and activity.
 A walk along the waterfront boardwalk of this bustling port town offers up the best of present-day Halifax.
 Grab a lobster roll and take a stroll while watching the boats in the harbor.
 The Halifax Public Gardens provide a tranquil retreat, boasting cascades of blooms and 240 varieties of trees.

-With over 4,350 miles of saltwater coastline, almost 7,000 lakes and 100 rivers, Nova Scotia brims with places to splash a paddle or toss in a line.
+Few Canadian provinces dish out so many options for lovers of water sports.
+There are more than 4,350 miles of saltwater coastline, almost 7,000 lakes and 100 rivers.
+You can paddle or toss in a line without stopping.
 Brave the waves along the coast or meander down a trickling creek.
 Anglers can take their pick from saltwater and freshwater locales.
 Head to the Highlands for epic Atlantic salmon fishing in the Margaree River or hit the coast for the chance to reel in a Giant Bluefin Tuna (with the largest weighing over 1,000 pounds).

-The magic of Kejimkujik National Park, 101 miles southwest of Halifax, unfolds in two distinct areas.
-The main park takes visitors inland, where spellbinding woodlands and waterways proliferate.
-Here, enchanted old-growth forests, moss-covered rocks and rippling creeks form a picturesque setting for outdoor recreation.
-At night, the show takes to the skies, with a visible array of stars.
+For scenery and majesty, it’s hard to beat Kejimkujik National Park.
+Located 101 miles southwest of Halifax, this expanse unfolds in two distinct areas.
+The main park takes visitors inland to woodlands and waterways proliferate.
+Here, enchanted old-growth forests and rippling creeks form a picturesque setting for outdoor recreation.
+At night, the show takes to the skies, with a dazzling array of stars.
 Kejimkujik Seaside is a separate park, located on the coast.
 Get an eyeful of scenic lagoons, beaches and marshes.